Veraticus/calendar-mcp/DESIGN.md

   - Multi-account OAuth support

 #### 5. Workflow Engine
-- Cross-platform operations
+- Aggregates data from multiple accounts
 - Examples:
-  - "Forward this M365 email to my Gmail"
-  - "Sync this Google Calendar event to my work M365 calendar"
+  - "Summarize all my unread emails from the last 24 hours"
+  - "Show me my calendar for tomorrow across all accounts"
-  - "Find all meetings this week across all accounts"
+  - "Find 1-hour slots next week where I'm free across all calendars"
+  - "What emails do I have about the Acme project?"
-- Orchestrates multiple MCP server calls
+- Orchestrates multiple MCP server calls in parallel
-- Transaction coordination across platforms
+- Merges and deduplicates results from different sources

 #### 6. OpenTelemetry Integration
 - **Structured Logging**: Consistent log formatting across all components